mgraupe/SutterMP285/README.md

     * getStatus()
 		Queries the status of the controller.

-Futher functions can be implemented from the manual following the structure of the existing class fuctions.
+Futher functions can be implemented from the manual following the structure of the existing class functions.

 ##Properties